wellingtonfzambelli/poc.aws.lambda/README.md

 # About
-This project demonstrates the use of Lambda AWS with various triggers: Timer Trigger, HTTP Trigger, MySQL Changes Trigger, and MySQL Select.
+This project demonstrates the use of Lambda AWS

 # Stacks of this project
 - .NET 8